Tonbridge to Penshurst walk

 You will be following the EVW intermittently to Penshurst (and beyond on the shorter afternoon route).
 Much of this route is shared with Cycle Route 12, but in several places the route splits into parallel paths: at these junctions ignore the CR 12 signs and stick to the footpath.

-Follow the path alongside the River Medway for 150m (passing a WWⅡ pillbox) to a bridge with steel lattice sides.
+- Follow the path alongside the River Medway for 150m (passing a WW Ⅱ pillbox) to a bridge with steel lattice sides.
 The EVW continues alongside the river but you turn left to cross Lucifer Bridge.
 Before coming to a second footbridge, turn right through a squeeze gate onto a narrow woodland path, also leaving CR 12.
 The path winds its way through the trees and goes down a short flight of steps to the perimeter path around Barden Lake.

-Unless you want to take the long way round the lake (adding 500m or so) turn right onto the path.
+- Unless you want to take the long way round the lake (adding 500m or so) turn right onto the path.
 At the far end of the lake keep ahead on a path into the trees, which soon turns right to cross a backwater on Sharpe's Bridge.
 This brings you back to the main river where you turn left, signposted to the Leigh Barrier.

-Inside the wood the path forks by a wooden sculpture and you can take either route: the right-hand path gives you a closer view of the Leigh Barrier, although it can be muddier.
-On both paths a stile at the end of the wood brings you out onto a patch of grassland alongside the Leigh Flood Relief Barrier9.
+Inside the wood the path forks by a wooden sculpture and you can take either route, with the right-hand path giving you a closer view of the Leigh Barrier.
+On both paths a stile at the end of the wood brings you out onto a patch of grassland alongside the Leigh Flood Relief Barrier?.
 Climb the embankment ahead, to look down on a water meadow crossed by the A21 flyover.

 It goes without saying that if the barrier has been raised and this meadow is flooded the rest of the walk will not be feasible.